DustyDoesCode/C964AviationSafetyProgram/README.md

 ## 3) Launch the GUI

-First train the model (if you have not already done so) so the app can load it:
+First train the model (if you have not already done so) so the app can load it, this will train the model using the included ASRS_DBOnline.csv:

 ```bash
 python main.py train